Canpake/Canpake.github.io/uni/content/phaser/_index.md

 ### Controls
 - Arrow keys to move
-- Space to shoot (you can shoot the platforms in your way)
+- Space to shoot (you can shoot the asteroids falling down)
-- Z key to change weapon type
+- Z key to change weapon type (there are 3 types - single, double spread, ripple scaling)

-... that's about it, for now
+The spaceship can collide and push around the asteroid sprites - damage doesn't exist yet.